Patsy Flannelly

-Patrick Martin "Patsy" Flannelly (7 November 1909 – 14 October 1939) was an Irish Gaelic footballer who played as a midfielder at senior level for the Mayo county team.
+Patrick Martin Flannelly (7 November 1909 – 14 October 1939) was an Irish Gaelic footballer who played as a midfielder at senior level for the Mayo county team.

 Flannelly joined the team during the 1932 championship and was a regular member of the starting fifteen until his death following the conclusion of the 1939 championship.
 During that time he won one All-Ireland medal, five Connacht medals and six National League medals.

 Flannelly experienced a successful club career with Castlebar Mitchels, winning four county championship medals.